Art for Social Change Competition and Showcase

 Showcase and Awards Reception

-Winners will be announced and presented with awards at the Art for Social Change Competition Showcase at 4:30 p.m. on February 20, 2020 in Gallery 3 in the Fine Arts Building on the WSU Pullman campus.
+Winners will be announced and presented with awards at the next Art for Social Change Competition Showcase coming in February 2021.

 The event will be hosted by the School of Languages, Cultures, and Race.
 All submissions will be featured and available for viewing at the showcase and reception.
 View the showcase and awards reception in our Art for Social Change Showcase album.